sulimanbadour1/local-stream-app/README.md

 ## V1.0 Stable
-Added TMDB API Points to fetch treding movies and tv series using react query, optimized the UI for the application for more check the screenshots below.
+Added TMDB API Points to fetch trending movies and tv series using react query, optimized the UI for the application for more check the screenshots below.

 ## Features